-02. SUSTAINABLE INVESTMENT AND MANAGMENT STRATEGY 03.
-GOVERNANCE AND INTEGRITY 04.
-INNOVATION IN THE DNA
+04. INNOVATION IN THE DNA 05.

-05. N CLIMATE ACTION AND NATURAL CAPITAL MANAGMENT 06.
-ONE SAME SPIRIT
+CLIMATE ACTION AND NATURAL

+CAPITAL MANAGMENT

 COMPANY STRATEGIC FOCUSES MAJOR ONGOING AND FUTURE INVESTMENT PROJECTS ACQUISITIONS ARAUCO ARAUCO follows a strategy aimed at offering a wide range of sustainable products made from wood for the paper, apparel, construction, packaging, furniture and energy industries.
 As a multinational company, it is currently seeking to diversify its production in the different markets where it operates.
-As such, it has proposed to invest in different lines of business in countries with competitive advantages, such as Brazil, where it will build its first pulp mill, a product that to date has been produced mainty in Chile. → Sucuriú project approval (Brazil) In September 2024, ARAUCO's Board of Directors approved the construction of the company's first pulp mill in Brazil, which will be located 50 km from the city of Inocência, in the state of Mato Grosso do Sul, an area that offers logistical benefits.
+As such, it has proposed to invest in different lines of business in countries with competitive advantages, such as Brazil, where it will build its first pulp mill, a product that to date has been produced mainly in Chile. → Sucuriú project approval (Brazil) In September 2024, ARAUCO's Board of Directors approved the construction of the company's first pulp mill in Brazil, which will be located 50 km from the city of Inocência, in the state of Mato Grosso do Sul, an area that offers logistical benefits.
 The US\$ 4.6 billion investment, the largest in the company's history, will allow to make progress in its geographic diversification and take advantage of the increase in demand for eucalyptus pulp.
-The project also has several advantages: The company in charge of supplying the equipment is Valmet, one of the main global developers of technologies for the pulp industry, with whom an EPC(3) contract was signed.
-This company already has experience in Brazil.
-The lowest cost per ton of capacity in recent pulp mill history was agreed, largely due to the unprecedented scale of the project: an annual capacity of 3.5 million tons of pulp.
-The plant will have a highly digitalized design, with technologies that have already been incorporated into other operations globally.
-Brazil is characterized by a wide range of subcontractors specialized in this industry.
+The project also has several advantages: • The company in charge of supplying the equipment is Valmet, one of the main → New OSB (4) plant at the Trupán-Cholguán Complex (Chile) In July 2024, the start-up of an OSB product line was approved at the Trupán-Cholguán Complex in the Ñuble Region.
+The US\$100 million project will modernize parts of the MDF (5) line, incorporating new processes and equipment for the development of bare and value-added OSB boards.
+These products will contribute to strengthening the domestic construction industry.
+It will start operations in the second quarter of 2026. → Vikingo Plant Expansion (Mexico) global developers of technologies for the pulp industry, with whom an EPC (3) contract was signed.
+This company already has experience in Brazil. • The lowest cost per ton of capacity in recent pulp mill history was agreed, largely due to the unprecedented scale of the project: an annual capacity of 3.5 million tons of pulp. • The plant will have a highly digitalized design, with technologies that have already been incorporated into other operations globally. • Brazil is characterized by a wide range of subcontractors specialized in this industry.
 Since 2022, it has been moving forward with its environmental approvals and is currently in the earthmoving stage to prepare the area where the plant will be built starting in 2025.
-It is expected to start operations in the second half of 2027. → New OSB (4) plant In July 2024, the start Cholguán Complex in th parts of the MDF (5) line velopment of bare and to strengthening the de second quarter of 2026 → Vikingo Plant Exp Work on the expansion already more than 50% half of 2025.
-The US\$23 tion per year, half of wh the furniture, construct → Plantation efficient For the past two years forestry efficiency, whic and the incorporation of a significant reduction is nt at the Trupán-Cholguán Complex (Chile)
+It is expected to start operations in the second half of 2027.
+Work on the expansion of the ARAUCO subsidiary's plant in Zitácuaro, Michoacán, is already more than 50% complete, with a projected completion date for the second half of 2025.
+The US\$235 million project will add 300 thousand m3 of MDF production per year, half of which will be melamine, to respond to the growing demand of the furniture, construction and decoration industry in Mexico. → Plantation efficiency For the past two years, ARAUCO has been implementing a plan to increase its forestry efficiency, which has included setting work operated by its own personnel and the incorporation of on-line programming guided by artificial intelligence, with a significant reduction in costs.